 There is no date more important than Nov.
 18 in the history of NHL hockey in Detroit.
-On this date in 1926, the Detroit Cougars, who became the Red Wings in 1932, made their league debut with a 2-0 loss to the Boston Bruins.
+In 1926, the Detroit Cougars, who became the Red Wings in 1932, made their league debut with a 2-0 loss to the Boston Bruins.
 The Cougars played all their home games during their inaugural season at the Border Cities Arena in nearby Windsor, Ontario.
 The famed Olympia Stadium in Detroit did not open until the following year.

 On Nov.
-18, 1956, Ted Lindsay became the second player in franchise history, and just the fourth player in league history, to score 300 goals.
+18, 1956, Ted Lindsay became the second player in franchise history and the fourth player in league history to score 300 goals.
 He reached this milestone with his fifth career hat trick in an 8-3 victory over the Montreal Canadiens.
 He also had two assists to complete a five-point night.

 Finally, on Nov.
 18, 1977, Detroit signed Czechoslovakia native Vaclav Nedomansky.
 He was the first player to defect from Eastern Europe to play professionally in North American when he signed with the World Hockey Association (WHA) in 1974.
-He made his NHL debut later that night and picked up three assists in the Red Wings’ 5-3 loss to the Atlanta Flames.
+Later that night, he made his NHL debut and picked up three assists in the Red Wings’ 5-3 loss to the Atlanta Flames.